 2. Minimize refined grains

-Refined grains typically have the bran and germ removed (the major source of a grain’s vitamins and fiber), allowing the body to digest them extremely quickly which can rapidly increase blood glucose levels (these are known as high Glycemic Index (GI) foods).2,3 Diets comprised predominantly of high-GI foods are associated with chronic disease and strongly associated with heart disease.3
+Refined grains do not contain the bran or germ of the grain (the major source of a grain’s vitamins and fiber).
+With only the starchy component of the grain remaining, the body quickly digests refined grains.
+This leads to a rapid increase blood glucose levels (these are known as high Glycemic Index (GI) foods).2,3 Diets made up of predominantly high-GI foods are associated with chronic disease and strongly associated with heart disease.3

 3. Reduce sodium intake

 Sodium, from salt and other food additives, can be found in almost any processed food.
-Salt is added to enhance a food’s flavor or even to aid in manufacturing.4 More than 90% of us consume too much sodium each day according to the Dietary Guidelines of America.6 Read more on the recommended daily intake of sodium and why you want to reduce your daily sodium intake.
+Salt is added to enhance the flavor of a product and make manufacturing easier.4 More than 90% of us consume too much sodium each day according to the Dietary Guidelines of America.5 Read more on the recommended daily intake of sodium and why you want to reduce your daily sodium intake.

 4. Minimize added sugar